HusseinBakri/3DMeshBulkSimplification/README.md

 # License
 This program is licensed under GNU GPL v3 License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
 I only expect adequate attribution of this work.
 The attribution should include the title of the program, the author and the site or the document where the program is taken from.

+# References
+[1] Bakri, Hussein, Alan Miller, and Iain Oliver.
+"Fidelity Perception of 3D Models on the Web."
+International Conference on Immersive Learning.
+Springer, Cham, 2018.